Important Facts to Consider About an Increasingly Popular Financial Strategy

 - Good credit is a definite plus.
 Remember, a cash-out refinance involves borrowing more against the value of your property than you were previously, so a lender is definitely going to want you to see good credit.
 And, the lower your FICO score is the more expensive the refinance will be.
 As a good rule of thumb, your FICO score should be greater than 680 for Fannie Mae and Freddie Mac cash-out refinances, and greater than 620 for FHA and VA cash-out refinances.

 - Make sure you’ve made your mortgage payment on time for the past year.
 A popular cash-out refinance requirement for many programs is that your mortgage payment history be nearly spotless.
 Typically, lenders will only allow you one late payment in the past year.

 - Don’t carry a lot of debt.
 Again, cash-out refinance guidelines for many programs require lenders to verify that that the new mortgage payment not exceed 28% of your gross monthly income, and not exceed 36% of your gross monthly income after adding in your credit card payments, car payments and any other installment debts.

 - Cash-out refinances can be a great way to pay for home improvement projects.
 Reinvesting in your home can pay big dividends, especially in the long-term.
 A cash-out refinance allows you to finance a large home improvement project without having to tap into your personal savings or other investments.
 Cash-out refinances are up 68% from this time in 2014 and are at their highest volume in five years as many families are opting to remodel their kitchen, build a new addition, or replace their roof.

-Now that Spring Break is over and interest rates are low, it’s time a take a look at doing a cash-out refinance.
+Now that interest rates are low, it’s time a take a look at doing a cash-out refinance.
 For many reasons, thousands of homeowners are doing just that and discovering that they can enjoy a rare experience in their lifetime—they can have their cake and eat it too.